moein8668-git/Application-Launcher/CONTRIBUTING.md

 ## 💻 Making a Pull Request (PR)

-Pull Requests are the best way to get your code changes into the project.
+Pull Requests are the most reliable way to get your code changes into the project, especially for fixes or enhancements, given the project's **limited maintenance schedule**.

 ### General Guidelines